Deltares/CoSMoS/docs/_build/html/_sources/manual/meteo.rst.txt

 CoSMoS gets the meteo data in two steps:

 - Download
-    If the keyword *get_meteo* is set to True (see :py:class:`cosmos.cosmos_main.CoSMoS`), meteo data are downloaded from a webserver.
+    If the keyword *get_meteo* is set to True (see :py:class:`cosmos.cosmos.CoSMoS`), meteo data are downloaded from a webserver.
 The following datasets can be downloaded automatically:

     - gfs_anl_0p50
     - gfs_forecast_0p25